npatwari/cse359a_nlp/README.md

 This lab is based on a tutorial for the responsibly Python package.
 You can view the original tutorial and learn more about responsibly here: https://learn.responsibly.ai/word-embedding.

+#### Logistics

-To complete the assignment, please download the entire `nlp_assignment` folder.
+To complete the assignment, please make sure you have the entire `nlp_assignment` folder.
+The easiest way to do this is to clone or download the entire repository.

+You will be working in a Python notebook.
+You should be able to include both your written responses and code in this file.
+When you submit on Canvas, submit only the notebook, with your last name added to the file name as follows: nlp_assignment_*lastname*.ipynb.
+If you are having any trouble with this, please feel free to ask questions on Piazza.

 ### License